Imusicapella: Conductor

 Graduated with a degree of Bachelor of Science in Tourism at the University of Santo Tomas, he was a member of the UST Singers.
-He was a recipient of the Gawad Heneral Emilio Aguinaldo, the highest honors given by the Province of Cavite for his outstanding achievements in the field of music as well as the Col. Jose S. Tagle Award, a young achiever’s award given to Imuseños who achieved something extra-ordinary.
+He was a recipient of the Gawad Heneral Emilio Aguinaldo, the highest honors given by the province of Cavite for his outstanding achievements in the field of music as well as the Col. Jose S. Tagle Award, a young achiever's award given to Imuseños who achieved something extraordinary.
 He was also given the 2012 and 2019 Ani ng Dangal Awards by the NCCA.

 Presently, he is also the conductor of The Sisters of Mary School Boystown Choir, the Department of Energy Chorale and the Government Service Insurance System Chorale.

 He has travelled around the country as a jury of several local and national choral competitions.
 Internationally, he travelled to Gorizia, Italy to sit as a jury both to the Seghizzi International Choral Competition and the Seghizzi International Chamber Singing Competition for Solo Voice with Piano.
 He was also in Indonesia as one of the juries of the Dumai National Choral Competition in 2018 and 2019.

-Doubling as the group’s tour manager since 2012, he has arranged and organized eight highly successful international travels of the choir in Europe and Asia.
+Doubling as the group's tour manager since 2012, he has arranged and organized eight international travels of the choir in Europe and Asia.